Here are the steps you should take if your health insurance company denies your claim.

 Not all claim denials are eligible to be appealed in such a fashion, though.
 Instead, the only cases that are likely to be approved for external review are ones that involve:

-Other than that, the external appeal process is quite a bit more straightforward than the one related to an internal appeal.
-In fact, pretty much the only thing you have to do is file a written request for this kind of review within 60 days—although some plans may allow for more time--of when you received word from your insurance company about its final decision regarding your denial.
+Other than that, the external appeal process is much simpler than the one related to an internal appeal.
+All you have to do is file a written review request within 60 days of the final decision regarding denial.

-After that, a third-party conducts the external review—usually as soon as is possible, although at the latest it will be done within 60 days of when your request was received—and either agrees with or reverses your insurer's decision.
+After that, a third-party conducts the external revied and either agrees with or reverses your insurer's decision.

-If your denial is overturned at this point, your insurance company not only is required by law to accept that decision, but it also has to provide you the payments or allow you move ahead with the services requested in your claim.
+If your denial is overturned, your insurance company is required by law to accept that decision.
+It's also required to provide you the payments or allow you move ahead with the services requested in your claim.

-If you need any assistance with your external appeal, check to see if your state has a Consumer Assistance Program—information that can be found at The Center for Consumer Information & Insurance Oversight--as they may be able to help you with various aspects of the process.
+If you need help with your external appeal, check to see if your state has a Consumer Assistance Program.
+This information can be found at The Center for Consumer Information & Insurance Oversight.
+They may be able to help you with various aspects of the process.

 Also, if you want, you can appoint a representative, like your doctor or some other medical professional who is knowledgeable about your condition or situation, to file an external review on your behalf.
 For more information on how to do this, or to download and print the forms related to it, go to http://www.externalappeal.com.